idowuseyi/idtech/IDTECH/projects/web_development/readme.md

 So each subtypes say something specific.

-The same way different colour speak different moods ans emotion, different fonts also speak different moods and emotion.
+The same way different colour speak different moods and emotion, different fonts also speak different moods and emotion.

 #### EMOTION BEHIND FONTS
 a.
 Serif